akbartus/100-Days-of-Algorithms-and-Data-Structures/Day-3-Selection-Sort.md

 In terms of Big O:
 - O(n2)

+The difference between best case and worst case scenario is in the number of swaps.
+In best case scenario array is already ordered.
+In worst case scenario we do as many swaps as there are items.

-Below is a exampl of selection sort (swapping version, more efficient) :
+Below is a example of selection sort (swapping version, more efficient) :
 ```js
 let selectionSort = (nums) => {
       for (let i = 0; i < nums.length; i++) {